Jadeite-Games-Studios/JadeiteLite/README.md

 **Jadeite Lite** is a lightweight starter application built on the **Jadeite 2D Game Engine**, designed specifically for tutorials, experimentation, and rapid feature development.

-It provides a clean, stable baseline so you can focus entirely on the topic being taught — without rebuilding windowing, rendering, or tooling boilerplate every time.
+It provides a clean, stable baseline so you can focus entirely on the topic being taught â€” without rebuilding windowing, rendering, or tooling boilerplate every time.

 ---